 Dave is available to teach Policy debate and Public Forum debate.

 Anand Rao is the Associate Professor of Communication and Director of the Speaking Intensive Program and the Speaking Center at the University of Mary Washington.
 Anand co-founded a major debate workshop and served as Curriculum Director for the workshop for three years Anand has presented at dozens of national and international academic conferences, and regularly serves as a consultant and workshop leader for academic programs in the United States.
 He has more than twenty-five years of experience with speech and debate at the high school and college level, and served as a consultant on a documentary about the National Debate Tournament.
 Anand also studies uses of new media, including social networking, blogging, micro-blogging, and convergence media presentation to communicate in interpersonal and broadcast settings.
 Anand is the Director of the Global Academic Commons Online Public Speaking programs.

 Anand is available to teach Public Speaking.

 Amisha Mody Mehta.
 Amisha Mody Mehta is an attorney, debate parent, debate coach and member of the New York City Urban Debate League Board of Directors.
 She has a B.S. in Finance and International Business from the Stern School of Business at NYU and a J.D. from Columbia Law School.
-After working on Wall Street as a corporate lawyer, she decided to dedicate her time to her true passions, family and public service..
-Amisha discovered debate with her children and together with the support of the New York City Urban Debate League and the school system, they started the Westfield Debate Team which currently has over 30 students in grades 6-11.
-This year her teams reached elimination rounds at at Penn, Harvard, Lakeland and the Silver division of the TOC.
+After working on Wall Street as a corporate lawyer, she decided to dedicate her time to her true passions, family and public service.
+Amisha discovered debate with her children, and, together with the support of the New York City Urban Debate League and the school system, they started the Westfield Debate Team, which currently has over 30 students in grades 6-11.
+This year, her teams reached elimination rounds at Penn, Harvard, Lakeland, and the Silver division of the TOC.